singer-io/tap-klaviyo/README.md

     tap-klaviyo --config config.json [--state state.json] [--catalog catalog.json]
     ```

 ## Debugging

 If you have made changes to your repository, you may need to run the following command after navigating to your local repository (before running the tap):

     pip install -e .

-## Formatting catalog.json
-You can format catalog.json to select which streams should be synced when the tap is run in sync mode.
-This [link](https://github.com/singer-io/getting-started/blob/master/docs/SYNC_MODE.md) explains the process of formatting catalog.json for stream selection (scroll to "Stream/Field Selection).

-You can also use an [open-source tool called Singer Discover](https://github.com/chrisgoddard/singer-discover) to format the catalog.json file.

 ---